 - Ensuring value for the premium dollar.
 The percentage of premium dollars that may be spent on overhead must not exceed 20% in the individual and small group markets and 15% in the large group market.

-Providing rebates.
-Insurance companies not meeting the MLR standard must provide rebates to their customers.
+- Providing rebates.
+Insurance companies exceeding the MLR standard must provide rebates to their enrollees.
 The rebate may be provided directly to the enrollee or indirectly through their employer.

-A quick reference guide and two fact sheets about the MLR are available as Document Downloads.
+A series of quick reference guides, data files, and two fact sheets about the MLR are available as Document Downloads.